BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Outline the initial goals or objectives you aim to achieve.
 > - Identify any anticipated challenges or potential issues that may arise during development.

-This is a project that uses behaviour trees in conjunction with other mechanics to create a simple puzzle game with a primary focus on exploiting animal creature behaviours in order for the player to reach the destination.

-The desired result is for a couple of levels that showcase and develop the mechanics used previously.
-The player aim to learn the mechanics behind the animals alongside how items affect them in their routines.
+The desired result is to develop the mechanics used in the prototype so that the player can learn the mechanics behind the animals alongside how items affect them in their routines.

 My goals for this project include:
 * Multiple animals present with different actions relating to them